qwshen/spark-etl-framework/docs/kafka-stream-writer.md

   - append
   - update
 - The test.waittimeMS is for testing purpose which specify how long the streaming run will be last.
-- The view property specifies which view is to be written to Kafaka.
+- The view property specifies which view is to be written to Kafka.

 The definition of the KafkaWriter: